MartinVu/pocketsizedwebpage/privacy_policy.md

 <br>
 <strong>1.
 What data does PocketSized Game collect from you?</strong>
 <br>
-In this Privacy Policy "data" means any personal data about you which could identify you (by itself or in combination with other data) such as your name, address or email address.
+In this Privacy Policy data means any personal data about you which could identify you (by itself or in combination with other data) such as your name, address or email address.
 <br>
 We may collect the following data about you:
 <br>